Ouzo: Drinks with a similar flavour

 Similar aperitifs include sambuca (from Italy), pastis (from France), oghi (from Armenia), rakı (from Turkey), and arak (from the Levant).
 Its aniseed flavour is also similar to the anise-flavoured liqueur of anís (Spain) and the stronger spirits of absinthe (from France and Switzerland).
 Aguardiente (from Latin America), made from sugar cane, is also similar.
 The Italian drink Pallini Mistra, named after the Greek city of Mystras in the Peloponnese is a version of ouzo made in Rome that closely resembles Greek and Cypriot ouzo.

 In Bulgaria and North Macedonia, the similar beverage is called mastika (Мастика / Мастика), a name that is shared by the distinct Greek liquor mastika which is flavored with mastic crystals.
-Most commonly it is consumed as an aperitif, usually poured over ice to release its aroma and flavors, and enjoyed with meze.
+Most commonly it is consumed as an aperitif, usually poured over ice to release its aroma and flavors, and consumed with meze.
 Containing 43–45% alcohol, it has a hot taste, not unlike that of brandy, and is usually made from grapes.
 In North Macedonia, mastika has traditionally been made in the Strumica area.